Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-illness-of-intellect/chapter-1.md

 "You'll never heal if you don't take this seriously, dear," said mother.

 "I take it seriously.
-I do the exercise.
+I do the exercises.
 I swallow those filthy potions.
 But _nothing works_."

 Mother sighed.
 She was a beautiful black cat, always wearing the most fashionable clothes and keeping her fur squeaky clean.
-But Catia's illness had even removed some of the shimmer and shine from her parents, adding deep wrinkles to her face.
+But Catia's illness had even removed some of her shimmer and shine, adding deep wrinkles to her face.
 Somewhere deep down, they all felt this wasn't a cold that would blow over soon.

 "I must admit Owin wasn't as good as I'd expected.
 Especially at that price."